24i/vigour_concurrent-task/README.md

     }
   ]

-  // create a task runner with concurrency limit 2 const runner = concurrent(2, steps)
+  // create a task runner with steps const runner = concurrent(steps)

   // this method can be called several times
   // so to add more tasks on the go